 The College of Arts and Sciences offers two degrees:

-- Bachelor of Science, with majors in Actuarial Mathematics, Applied Economics, Applied Mathematics and Statistics, Biology, and Environmental Science.
+- Bachelor of Science, with majors in Actuarial Mathematics, Applied Economics, Applied Mathematics and Statistics, Communication, and Digital Communication.

-- Bachelor of Arts, with majors in Applied Psychology, Chinese, Communication, Economics, Global Studies, History, Literary and Cultural Studies, Politics and Law, Sociology, and Spanish.
+- Bachelor of Arts, with majors in Chinese, Global Studies, History, Literary and Cultural Studies, Politics and Law, Sociology, and Spanish.

-All Arts and Sciences students complete a business minor and may elect to take additional business courses, not to exceed a combined total of 30 credit hours in the College of Business.
+All Arts and Sciences students complete a business minor and may elect to take additional business courses.

 Business minors are available in: